 \textbf{Existing Methods to Measure the Impacts:} The impacts due to extreme temperatures can be measured by monitoring the load current in the coil and change in coil resistance due to temperatures.
 This helps to identify the derating behaviors.

 \textbf{Existing Methods to Mitigate the Impacts:} The mitigation strategy to avoid the impact of ambient temperature on sensors is to adjust the pickup current based on the derating behavior of the device.
-This will help ensure the relays are operated successfully as designed for the system.
+This will help ensure that the relays operate as designed.
 This also ensure coordination of protection system.

-For digital relays, there are new methods to determine the protection settings accurately based on data analytics that uses historical event dataset to update and develop better protection strategies aimed at extreme weather readiness \cite{yan2024strategy}.
-There also active research in the field of setting-less protection that uses dynamic state estimation to determine the health of the system that the replay is protecting \cite{settingless_protection}.
-This can be particularly helpful during the extreme weather operations where relay coordination may tend to fail, however, this method can theoretically identify an unhealthy downstream system.
+For digital relays, there are new methods to determine the protection settings accurately based on data analytics.
+These methods use historical event datasets to update and develop better protection strategies aimed at extreme weather readiness \cite{yan2024strategy}.
+There is also active research in the field of settingless protection that uses dynamic state estimation to determine the health of the system that the replay is protecting \cite{settingless_protection}.
+This can be particularly helpful during the extreme weather operations where relay coordination may tend to fail; however, this method can theoretically identify an unhealthy downstream system.

-Another solution is to use predictive based methods.
-The approaches to predict the hottest spot temperatures and taking some preventive actions has also been discussed in \cite{relays_transformers}.
-It was suggested to use the equations reported in Appendix D in \cite{relays_transformers}, to make these predictions, provided, the load current and ambient temperature remains the same in the foreseeable future.
-Typically, these predictions can be assumed to hold true for the next 30 mins and would need to be recalculated automatically every few minutes to account for the changes in ambient temperature after that short time window.
-Based on the predictions computed using this approach, many corrective or monitoring actions can be taken such as an automatic activation of full cooling system based on the predicted hotspot temperature rather than the actual hotspot temperature, alarm being triggered, the overtemperature or the time to excessive loss of life could be displayed continuously.
+Another solution is to use predictive methods.
+The approaches to predict the hottest spot temperatures and take preventive action have been discussed in \cite{relays_transformers}.
+It was suggested to use the equations reported in Appendix D in \cite{relays_transformers}, to make these predictions, provided that the load current and ambient temperature remains the same in the foreseeable future.
+Typically, these predictions can be assumed to hold true for the next 30 minutes and would need to be recalculated automatically every few minutes to account for the changes in ambient temperature after that short time window.
+Based on the predictions computed using this approach, many corrective or monitoring actions can be taken, such as an automatic activation of the full cooling system based on the predicted hotspot temperature rather than the actual hotspot temperature, an alarm being triggered, or displaying the overtemperature or the time to excessive loss of life.